ejmeitz/cuNumeric.jl/README.md

 using Pkg; Pkg.add(url = "https://github.com/ejmeitz/cuNumeric.jl", rev = "main")
 ```

 The `rev` option can be main or any tagged version.
 This will use Conda.jl to install the cupynumeric C++ API.
+To develop cuNumeric.jl we recommend cloning the repository and manually triggering the build process with `Pkg.build` or adding it to one of your existing environments with `Pkg.develop`.

 ### 3. Test the Julia Package
 Run this command in the Julia environment where cuNumeric.jl is installed.